OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 This defense technique is specifically discussed in section 4.3 of [Robust Defenses for Cross-Site Request Forgery](https://seclab.stanford.edu/websec/csrf/csrf.pdf).
 However, bypasses of this defense using Flash were documented as early as 2008 and again as recently as 2015 by Mathias Karlsson to [exploit a CSRF flaw in Vimeo](https://hackerone.com/reports/44146).
 Riyaz Walikar from [Appsecco Labs](https://appsecco.com/) was able to exploit this even in early 2019 [using older versions of Firefox](https://blog.appsecco.com/exploiting-csrf-on-json-endpoints-with-flash-and-redirects-681d4ad6b31b) and also in some recent versions of Chrome (with a bit of [user involvement](https://github.com/sp1d3r/swf_json_csrf/blob/master/read.html)).
 Since we cannot the control the versions of browser end user uses nor depend on it for their security, this technique is not recommended as a primary defense in measure.

 This technique obviously works for Ajax calls and you have to still need protect `<form>` tags with approaches described in this document such as tokens.
 Also, CORS configuration should also be robust to make this solution work effectively (as custom headers for requests coming from other domains trigger a pre-flight CORS check).

+**Note about Content-Type Header Validation**

+Do not use Content-Type Header as a CSRF mitigation.
+For more information why, see [Common CSRF Prevention Misconceptions](https://www.nccgroup.trust/us/about-us/newsroom-and-events/blog/2017/september/common-csrf-prevention-misconceptions/)

 ## User Interaction Based CSRF Defense